ui-router/sample-app-angularjs/app/main/README.md

 ### The main app module bootstrap

-- *app.states*.js: Defines the top-level states such as home, welcome, and login
+- *app.states*.js: Defines the top-level states such as home, welcome, and login.
+Also registers future states for lazy loaded feature modules.

 ### Components for the Top-level states